 Christine Ruffing, L.Ac., Dipl.Ac. has treated a wide variety of illness and injury with noticeable improvement and healing, often resulting in a decrease in medicines or elimination of them completely (under a doctor’s direction only).
 Some of these successes have been confirmed by the patient’s western medical test results.
 From getting a patient’s chronic pain from a 7/10 pain scale reading to a 3/10 or even a 0/10 with regular treatments, to treating reproductive issues, to treating mental imbalances, to eliminating sinus pain from the common cold, Chinese medicine and acupuncture get results.
 Call us at 252-452-8012 to schedule!
 The best time to begin is now.

 Just because it’s USUAL for you and you’ve become ACCUSTOMED to dealing with it, doesn’t mean it’s NORMAL and HEALTHY, nor does it mean that it has to be permanent!
 Many times, issues that have not responded well to Western medicine respond very well to Chinese medicine.
+Several times a patient expected they would have their condition forever but it began to resolve within a few sessions.

 Please read over this information so that you know what to expect, are dressed properly, and can get the most from our time together: